Giving Visit Campus Apply Now Library

 How to Apply with JSW School of Law?

-Applications for the 2024 intake will begin from 22 January – 22 February 2024.
+Applications for the 2025 intake will begin from 19 January – 19 February 2025.
 All interested candidates should apply online during that period.
 JSW Law collects a nominal amount of Nu.
-500 as an application fee which is not refundable.
+500 as an application fee which is non-refundable.

 Applicants should be aware that admission to the law school is based upon three elements:

-• Excellent Class XII marks, including at least a 60 in Dzongkha and English;
+• Excellent Class XII result with at least a 60 in Dzongkha and English;

-• Excellent skills in logical reasoning, analytical reasoning, and reading comprehension, as determined by a nationwide Law School Admission Test-Bhutan, which will be administered from 09 – 10 March 2024; and
+• Excellent skills in logical reasoning, analytical reasoning, and reading comprehension, as determined by a nationwide Law School Admission Test-Bhutan, which will be administered from 01 – 03 March 2025 (tentative); and

 • For short-listed candidates, a successful face-to-face oral interview – in English and Dzongkha will be conducted.